Turning Arusha into a Food Smart City

 Tanzania is food secure at the national level according to World Food Programme reports and Arusha City has relatively good food security compared to other parts of Tanzania.
 However, there are significant challenges expected in the future due to:

 - Rapid urbanization: the Arusha City Masterplan expects the population under Arusha City Council to grow from 416,000 in 2012 to 1.5m by 2035 and 2m by 2050.
 This is as a result of migration but also from expansion of the City.

 - High water stress: Arusha catchment area is part of the Pangani Water Basin which has renewable water resources of 1,200m3 per capita, which is below global benchmarks for water stressed areas (1700m3).
-Moreover, water stress is expected to become more severe due to; Expansion of commercial water demand; Growth of demand in urban areas; Irrigation expansion; and Climate change.
+Moreover, water stress is expected to become more severe due to: the expansion of commercial water demand. the growth of demand in urban areas, the irrigation expansion and climate change.

-- Other climate change impacts: which is highly likely to lead to reduction in yields and changes in crop choices e.g. maize, coffee
+- Other climate change impacts: which is highly likely to lead to a reduction in yields and changes in crop choices (e.g. maize, coffee).

 - Regional political dynamics which remain fragile and often mean farmers face market shocks due to rapid, unexpected regulation changes e.g. export/import bans.